Chow Yun Fat conferred doctoral degree, recalls his acting career

-HONG KONG - Hong Kong superstar Chow Yun Fat has been conferred an honorary doctorate by the Hong Kong Baptist University (HKBU) on Saturday (Aug 7) for his outstanding professional achievements and remarkable contributions to society.
+Hong Kong superstar Chow Yun Fat has been conferred an honorary doctorate by the Hong Kong Baptist University (HKBU) last Saturday for his outstanding professional achievements and remarkable contributions to society.

-During the ceremony, Chow, 66, shared his experience spanning more than four decades in the entertainment industry and thanked Hong Kong and and its people for their encouragement, tolerance and love for him.
+During the ceremony, Chow, 66, shared his experience spanning more than four decades in the entertainment industry and thanked Hong Kong and his fellow citizens for their encouragement, tolerance and love for him.

 This was the third such honour for Chow, who is affectionately known as Fat Gor (Big Brother Fat).
 He was named an honorary fellow at the Hong Kong Academy for Performing Arts in 1999 and received an honorary doctorate from the City University of Hong Kong in 2001.